-§ 10759.
+§ 10353, 10629.
+10759.
 Mandatory Settlement Conferences.
+Authority

-(a) In accordance with Labor Code section 5502 the workers' compensation judge shall have authority to inquire into the adequacy and completeness, including provision for lien claims, of Compromise and Release agreements or Stipulations with Request for Award or orders, and to issue orders approving Compromise and Release agreements or awards or orders based upon approved stipulations.
-The workers' compensation judge may temporarily adjourn a conference to a time certain to facilitate a specific resolution of the dispute(s) subject to Labor Code section 5502(d)(1).
+(a) In accordance with Labor Code section 5502, subdivision (e)(2), the workers' compensation judge shall have authority to inquire into the adequacy and completeness, including provision for lien claims, of eCompromise and #Release agreements or sStipulations with #Request for aAward or orders, and to issue orders approving eCompromise and #Release agreements or awards or orders based upon approved stipulations.
+The workers' compensation judge may make orders and rulings regarding admission of evidence and discovery matters, including admission of offers of proof and stipulations of testimony where appropriate and necessary for resolution of the dispute(s) by the workers' compensation judge, and may submit and decide the dispute(s) on the record pursuant to the agreement of the parties.
+The workers' compensation judge shall not hear sworn testimony at any conference.

+(b) The workers' compensation judge may temporarily adjourn a conference to a time certain to facilitate a specific resolution of the dispute(s) subject to Labor Code section 5502, subdivision (ed)(1).

-Subject to the provisions of Labor Code section 5502.5 and rule 10744, upon a showing of good cause, the workers' compensation judge may continue a mandatory settlement conference to a date certain, may continue it to a status conference on a date certain, or may take the case off calendar.
+Subject to the provisions of Labor Code section 5502.5 and rule 10416-10744, upon a showing of good cause, the workers' compensation judge may continue a mandatory settlement conference to a date certain, may continue it to a status conference on a date certain, or may take the case off calendar.
 In such a case, the workers' compensation judge shall note the reasons for the continuance or order taking off calendar in the minutes.
-The minutes shall be served on all parties and their representatives.
+The minutes shall be served on all parties and lien claimants, and their representatives.